 Informing responsible investment decisions

 We deliver robust insights on key issues from wages to working hours, labour standards and transparency, drawing on in-depth, proprietary data covering social and management practices across multiple industries and countries.

 We tailor the information by industry, country or region, in line with your precise area of interest.

-We provide a comprehensive picture of relevant macro-economic trends, comparing our findings with publically available information.
+We provide a comprehensive picture of relevant macro-economic trends, comparing our findings with publicly available information.

 Our services for investors include: